View Training Dates for Your City

 According to the Work Health and Safety Act 2011, asbestos awareness training is required for all individuals who work in fields that may involve contact with asbestos.
-Builders, carpenters, cablers, plumbers, and other professionals who work in the ACT for several years have needed to take the 10675NAT training course to fulfil these requirements along with White Card Training.
+Builders, carpenters, cablers, plumbers, and other professionals who work in the ACT for several years have needed to take the 11084NAT Course in Asbestos Awareness training course (previously 10675NAT) to fulfil these requirements along with White Card Training.

-The 10675NAT is the current ACT-approved training course for asbestos awareness training.
+The 11084NAT Course in Asbestos Awareness (previously 10675NAT) is the current ACT-approved training course for asbestos awareness training.
 It replaces the 10314NAT as the standard for learning how to identify asbestos.

 What Is the Training Requirement for Asbestos Awareness?

-To meet the ACT training requirements for asbestos awareness, individuals must complete the 10675NAT course.
+To meet the ACT training requirements for asbestos awareness, individuals must complete the 11084NAT Course in Asbestos Awareness (previously 10675NAT).
 As a Person Conducting a Business or Undertaking (PCBU), it is your responsibility to ensure that your workers have completed this training through an approved training provider.

 How Is the Training Delivered?

 Asbestos awareness training courses are not available online.
-Face-to-face delivery is required for the 10675NAT.
+Face-to-face delivery is required for the 11084NAT Course in Asbestos Awareness (previously 10675NAT).
 These asbestos awareness training courses also need to be delivered by a qualified training organisation.

 The courses are typically designed to be completed in a minimum of four hours.
 However, the exact length of the course may depend on the company offering the course and the number of students.